Puppy Parent Info

 RESERVE YOUR PUPPY

 It all starts when you choose an available puppy.
-We accept a $200 nonrefundable deposit to reserve the puppy of your choice until they are 9-10 weeks old and cleared by the veterinarian to go home.
+We accept a $200 nonrefundable deposit to reserve the puppy of your choice until they are 8-10 weeks old and cleared by the veterinarian to go home.
 We will take good care of your baby providing lots of cuddles, kisses, learning opportunities, and socialization until they’re ready to go home to you.
-The deposit can be paid through Zelle, Venmo, or Good Dog.
+We post updates frequently on our Facebook page & our puppy family group on Facebook.

 PUPPY PICKUP